valancej/documentation/_pro/continuous-deployment/heroku.md

     - ./:/deploy
 ```

-## Deploy Steps
+## Deploying To Heroku

-The container has a `codeship_heroku deploy` command that you need to call with the path to your application, here provided through a host volume in `/deploy`, and your application name.
-The script will then check that it has access to the application and deploy it.
+### Deployment Option #1: Platform Deployment

-By providing the location of the application that should be deployed you can deploy subfolders of your app, or even run different commands on your codebase before deploying it so e.g. assets can already be created.
+If you are  not using [Heroku's Docker suppport](https://devcenter.heroku.com/articles/container-registry-and-runtime) to run Docker in production, you will most likely want t deploy using Heroku CLI commands and the [Heroku Platform API](https://devcenter.heroku.com/articles/build-and-release-using-the-api).
+By using the Platform API, no SSH key management is necessary.

-As the container has the Heroku Toolbelt installed you can use other Heroku commands in further steps, e.g. to run your database migrations.
+The deployment container discussed above has a `codeship_heroku deploy` command that you need to call, along with the path to your application.
+In this example, the path to our application is actually coming through our separate, application container via a [host volume]({{ site.baseurl }}{% link _pro/builds-and-configuration/docker-volumes.md %}) (in this case `/deploy`).
+You will also need to provide your application name.
+The default script will then check that it has access to the application and deploy it.

 ```yaml
 - service: herokudeployment